 Kafka’s Metamorphosis has in part occupied such a terrifying place in the modern imagination because Gregor Samsa’s awakening in the body of a “monstrous insect” involves the change of both his appearance and perceived usefulness.
 The idea that a person could simply wake up one day, look different, be considered less relevant to society and therefore … More Get (Sucked) In: The Hole by Hye-young Pyun

-Francophone Congolese writer Alain Mabanckou’s Black Moses, out this year in an English translation by Helen Stevenson, is about a boy, then man, whose full name in the Lingala language means “Thanks be to God, the black Moses is born on the earth of our ancestors.”
-Despite already having this supreme mouthful of a designation, our main character … More Alain Mabanckou’s Piquant Picaresque: Black Moses
+Francophone Congolese writer Alain Mabanckou’s Black Moses, out this year in an English translation by Helen Stevenson, is the story of a man whose full name in the Lingala language means “Thanks be to God, the black Moses is born on the earth of our ancestors.”
+Moses also frequently goes by “Little Pepper,” having earned the moniker … More Alain Mabanckou’s Piquant Picaresque: Black Moses